njuhugn/JumbaStar/README.md

 ##	**Naive Bayes**
 ###   **Description**
 * Naive Bayes are a family of simple probabilistic classifiers based on applying Bayes' theorem with strong independence assumptions between the features.

-##  **Feature**
+###  **Feature**
-Categorical feature: We used the categorical features adid, depth and position in our Naive Bayes  model.
+* Categorical feature: We used the categorical features adid, depth and position in our Naive Bayes  model.
 We aggregated click and impression for each unique adid

-\begin{itemize}
-  \item Categorical feature: \\
+* Categorical feature:
-We used the categorical features ad\_id, depth and position in our Naive Bayes  model.
-We aggregated click and impression for each unique ad\_id, position and depth.
+* We used the categorical features ad_id, depth and position in our Naive Bayes  model.
+We aggregated click and impression for each unique ad_id, position and depth.
 After that, we combined all the instances for each feature with less than 20 impressions and called them “UNK” to represent the feature not shown up yet.
-The input data for our Naive Bayes models can be found in \url{S3://stat157-uq85def/home/chenjiajunjerry/final_project/data_aggregate2/output/out2}
+The input data for our Naive Bayes models can be found in S3://stat157-uq85def/home/chenjiajunjerry/final_project/data_aggregate2/output/out2

 \smallskip